 Historic Ship | Open Wed – Sun 11am – 5pm* | Click here to Buy Tickets*

 The 1885 ship Wavertree has a well-documented and fascinating history.
 Built in Southampton, Great Britain, she circled the globe four times in her career, carrying a wide variety of cargoes.
 The ship called on New York in 1896, no doubt one of hundreds like her berthed in the city.
-In 1910, after thirty-five years of sailing, she was caught in a Cape Horn storm that tore down her masts and ended her career as a cargo ship.
+In 1910, after twenty-five years of sailing, she was caught in a Cape Horn storm that tore down her masts and ended her career as a cargo ship.
 She was salvaged and used as a floating warehouse and then a sand barge in South America, where the waterfront workers referred to her as “el gran Valero,” the great sailing ship, because even without her masts she was obviously a great windjammer.
 She was saved by the Seaport Museum in 1968 and towed to New York to become the iconic centerpiece of the “Street of Ships” at South Street.
-The 130-year-old Wavertree, built of riveted wrought iron, is an archetype of the sailing cargo ships of the latter half of the 19th century that, during the “age of sail,” lined South Street by the dozens, creating a forest of masts from the Battery to the Brooklyn Bridge.
+Wavertree, built of riveted wrought iron, is an archetype of the sailing cargo ships of the latter half of the 19th century that, during the “age of sail,” lined South Street by the dozens, creating a forest of masts from the Battery to the Brooklyn Bridge.

 Historic ships tours of Wavertree are included with regular museum admission.
 Click the “Tickets and Admissions” button below to buy tickets for your next visit to the seaport.